 2013 Student Conference on Conservation Science New York

-The American Museum of Natural History's Center for Biodiversity and Conservation and its partners invite graduate students, post-doctoral fellows, and early-career professionals to take part in the fourth annual Student Conference on Conservation Science-New York (SCCS-NY).
-Interactions with established conservationists will encourage collaborations, inspire further research, and launch lasting associations.
+The American Museum of Natural History's Center for Biodiversity and Conservation and its partners hosted the fourth annual Student Conference on Conservation Science-New York on October 8-11, 2013.
+The conference invited graduate students, post-doctoral fellows, and early-career professionals to present their work and interact with established conservationists to encourage collaborations, inspire further research, and launch lasting associations.

 View and download the Conference Program!